The Essential Jira Backlog Grooming Guide: Best Practices & Tutorials

 If you learn best by watching videos, we summarized the three methods that you can perform Jira backlog grooming in a video.
 We also go over best practices and tips for making your backlog refinement successful.

-Perfect the best practices of backlog grooming to make your backlog ready for sprint planning.
+Perfect the best practices of Jira backlog grooming to make your backlog ready for sprint planning.
 Remember to stay organized, “weed whack,” and set clear and thoughtful priorities.

 Tools like Visor can make your backlog less scary to tackle.
 Quickly set priorities in Visor and push out changes to your Jira instance with Visor’s two-way syncing.
 Once you find workflows and tools that work for you, maintaining your backlog will be less overwhelming.